-After about an hour we pulled up on the dock at Anacapa and about 90% of the boats 50 passengers got off.
-While this seemed like a lot, the 2.5 square mile island was large enough to never make it seem crowded.
+After about an hour we pulled up to the dock at Anacapa and about 90% of the boats 50 passengers got off.
+While this seemed like a lot, the 2.5 square mile island was large enough never to make it seem crowded.

-The walk was great and the guide that we had was really knowledgeable about the island and its history.
-He also took us to a couple of the major points on the island, then after the tour ended he let us walk around and explore to our hearts content.
-I would recommend this tour for sure but if you simply want to walk the island yourself here are the standout areas.
+The walk was great, and the guide that we had was knowledgeable about the island and its history.
+He also took us to a couple of the major viewpoints on the island, then after the tour ended he let us walk around and explore to our heart’s content.
+I would recommend this tour if it is offered but if you simply want to walk the island yourself here are the standout areas.

 This area is where the boat backs in to pick up and let you off.
 It is also the area where you can dive in the kelp forest and drop in your kayaks to explore the caves and island from the water.

 At the Southern tip of the island is this beautiful lighthouse.
-The old mirrors for reflecting the light have been moved into the visitors center but you can still walk up and see this lighthouse, while hearing the loud beeping it makes every minute.
-Unfortunately you cannot get within 50 feet of it, but its worth walking up to.
+The old mirrors for reflecting the light have been moved into the visitors center, but you can still walk up and see the lighthouse while hearing the loud beeping it makes every minute.
+Unfortunately, you cannot get within 50 feet of it, but it’s worth walking up to.

-The main highlight of the island, this area provides stunning vistas of the two other parts of Anacapa.
-The view-point looks over the middle island as it wraps around to the base of the West Island.
+The main highlight of the island, Inspiration Point provides stunning vistas of the two other parts of Anacapa.
+The viewpoint looks over the middle island as it wraps around to the base of the West Island.
 You can also see the silhouette of Santa Cruz in the background as well.
 It is a beautiful spot that you will want to spend some time at.

-On the West side of the island this point has some unique rock structures and overlooked another beautiful cove.
-It is also one of the bigger drops on the island so make sure you don’t get to close to the edge.
+On the West side of the island, this point had some unique rock formations and overlooked another beautiful cove.
+It is also one of the bigger drops on the island so make sure you don’t get too close to the edge.
 You can hear all of the seals below you hear as well, when we were there we saw a ton.

 Right smack in the middle of the island is the ten spot campground.
 It was only $15 a night when we looked, but I would recommend not staying overnight here as a day trip is perfect to see this island.

-About 100 feet from where the boat lets off is a small visitor center complete with brochures, some photos and history and the old light from the lighthouse.
+About 100 feet from where the boat lets off is a small visitor center complete with brochures, some photos, history, and the old light from the lighthouse.
 Not a ton to see here but a good central point with pit toilets (this is all that are on the island).

-Lastly on the South side of the island is a huge rock in the sea that completes a full arch.
-It is about 40 feet tall and hallow for about 20 feet in its center.
-This rock is not accessible from the land and you would need to boat or kayak to it but it is really cool and actually was the logo that the volunteers were wearing on their jackets.
+Lastly on the south side of the island is a huge rock in the sea that completes a full arch.
+It is about 40 feet tall and hollow for about 20 feet in its center.
+This rock is not accessible from the land, and you would need to boat or kayak to it but it is cool and was the logo that the volunteers were wearing on their jackets.

 Here is a video I took of the different points from above, complete with a short timelapse at the end.

-All in all the Chanel Islands are a beautiful trip that everyone in California needs to take at least once.
-As soon as you set foot on the island and start to explore I guarantee you will be shocked at how beautiful they are.
+All in all the Channel Islands are a beautiful trip that everyone in California needs to take at least once.
+As soon as you set foot on the island and start to explore, I guarantee you will be shocked at how amazing they are.
 I cannot wait to get to the other islands.
 Make sure to check out the photos and leave a comment below.